-SHRI T. S. PATTABIRAMAN: It is most unfortunate that the Central Government should bring forward such legislation.
+SHRI T. S. PATTABIRAMAN: It is most unfortunate that the Central forward Government should bring such legislation.
 The Madras Government does not want raffles or lotteries in the State.
-For example, there is prohibition there and if the Government of India were to permit the import of liquor into Madras State by postal channels, what will be the position?
+For example, there is prohibition there and if the Government of India were to permit import of liquor into Madras State by postal channels, what will be the position?
 This amounts to the same thing.
 That is why I say this.
-I am sorry I used the word 'foolishness'; I am really sorry for that.
-I would say it is really indiscreet on the part of the Government of India to bring in legislation this situation and these things must be allowed only in such States which do not protest against them.
-If the Government of Madras requests the Centre not to send such things there, the wishes of the Madras Government must be respected.
-An amendment to that effect may be made by the hon.
-Minister.
-I am sure the Government of India and the hon.
-Minister will respect the sentiments and wishes of the Madras Government and the people of Madras and will not embarrass them by allowing these lottery tickets inside that State.
+I am sorry I used the word 'foolishness'; I really sorry for that.
+I would say it is really indiscreet on the part of the Government of India to bring in legislation . . .